Kurdish separatism in Iran: KDPI insurgency

-Insurrection by the KDPI took place in Iranian Kurdistan through early and mid-90s, initiated by assassination of its leader in exile in July 1989.
+Insurrection by the KDPI took place in Iranian Kurdistan throughout the early and mid-90s, fueled by the assassination of its leader in exile in July 1989.
 The KDPI insurrection ended in 1996, following a successful Iranian campaign of targeted assassinations of KDPI leaders and crackdown on its support bases in Western Iran.
-In 1996, KDPI announced a unilateral cease fire, and has since acted at low profile before renewed clashes in 2015.
+In 1996, the KDPI announced a unilateral ceasefire, and has since acted at a low profile before renewing clashes in 2015.

 PJAK insurrection

-Iran–PJAK conflict is an ongoing rebellion of PJAK in which hundreds Kurdish militants and Iranian forces as well as civilians have died, officially lasting since April 2004.
+Iran–PJAK conflict is an ongoing rebellion of PJAK in which hundreds of Kurdish militants and Iranian forces as well as civilians have died, officially beginning from April 2004.
 PJAK is based in the border area with Iraqi Kurdistan and is affiliated with the Marxist PKK from Turkey, though PJAK themselves tend to neglect this alleged relation.
-Although sometimes described as organization demanding more human rights for Kurds in Iran, it is regarded as separatist by Iranian media and various Western analysts.
-The PJAK goal is an establishment of a Kurdish autonomy and according to Habeeb they do not pose any serious threat to the regime of the Islamic Republic.
+Although sometimes described as an organization demanding human rights for Kurds in Iran, it is regarded as a separatist organization by Iranian media and various Western analysts.
+The PJAK goal is an establishment of Kurdish autonomy and according to Habeeb, they do not intend to pose any serious threat to the regime of the Islamic Republic.

 In one of the first actions of the Obama administration, PJAK was declared a "terrorist organization".
-PJAK and Iranian government agreed on cease-fire, following the 2011 Iranian offensive on PJAK bases.
-After the cease fire agreement, a number of clashes between PJAK and IRGC took place in 2012, and by mid-2013, the fighting resumed in sporadic incidents, escalating in 2016.
+PJAK and Iranian government agreed on a ceasefire deal following the 2011 Iranian offensive on PJAK bases.
+After the ceasefire agreement, a number of clashes between the PJAK and the IRGC took place in 2012, and by mid-2013, the fighting resumed in sporadic incidents, escalating in 2016.

 Renewed tensions 2014–present

 Escalation and unrest

-In January 2014, Iranian forces killed a KDPI party member, while he was disseminating leaflets.
+In January 2014, Iranian forces killed a KDPI party member while he was disseminating leaflets.

-In September 2014, in a number of clashes, the KDPI engaged Iranian security for the first time in many years, killing at least 6 Iranian soldiers.
-It was unclear whether this was a result of change of policy by the Democratic Party of Iranian Kurdistan (which evaded violence since 1996) or an isolated sequence of incidents.
+In September 2014, the KDPI engaged Iranian security for the first time in many years, killing at least 6 Iranian soldiers.
+It was unclear whether this was a result of change of policy by the Democratic Party of Iranian Kurdistan (which avoided violence since 1996) or an isolated sequence of incidents.

-In May 2015, a suspected Iranian attack (allegedly disguised as PKK fighters) on PJAK force on Iranian–Iraqi Kurdistan border resulted in 6 killed—2 KDPI and 4 PKK (or allegedly Iranian agents).
+In May 2015, a suspected Iranian attack (allegedly disguised as PKK fighters) on PJAK forces on the Iran–Iraqi Kurdistan border resulted in 6 killed—2 KDPI and 4 PKK (or allegedly Iranian agents).

-On 7 May 2015, ethnic Kurds rioted in Mahabad, Iran, following the unexplained death on 4 May 2015 of Farinaz Khosravani, a 25-year-old Kurdish hotel chambermaid.
-Unrest and violence spread to other Kurdish cities in Iran, such as Sardasht, where police clashed with hundreds of protesters on 9 May 2015.
-One protester has been reportedly killed in the clashes, and that additionally, Kurdish insurgent group PJAK had attacked an Iranian checkpoint killing two Iranian personnel, according to PJAK.
-According to ARA sources, as of May 11, the death toll climbed to 6 protesters killed.
-The incidents prompted harsh responses also from other Kurdish opposition parties, including the Kurdistan Freedom Party and the PDKI.
+On 7 May 2015, ethnic Kurds rioted in Mahabad, Iran, following the unexplained death of Farinaz Khosravani on 4 May 2015, a 25-year-old Kurdish hotel chambermaid.
+Unrest and violence spread to other Kurdish cities in Iran, such as Sardasht, where police clashed with hundreds of protesters on 9 May 2015, where one protestor was reportedly killed.
+Soran Khedri, a former PJAK official, stated that PJAK had attacked an Iranian checkpoint, killing two Iranian personnel.
+According to ARA sources, as of 11 May, the death toll rose to 6 protesters killed.
+The incidents prompted harsh responses from other Kurdish opposition parties, including the Kurdistan Freedom Party and the PDKI.

-In June 2015, a KDPI attack on Revolutionary Guard forces reportedly left 6 people killed.
+In June 2015, a KDPI attack on the Revolutionary Guard forces reportedly left 6 people dead.